George Washington’s historic River Farm is worth saving for reasons beyond the president, historians say

 The students uncovered hand-cut bricks, bits of ceramic and other 19th-century items.
 There wasn’t sufficient time to explore areas around the manor’s foundation, but Williams wondered in her report whether it might even predate Washington’s ownership.

 But the most promising finds occurred on the bluffs, where Indigenous people had likely encamped to take advantage of seasonal shad runs that amazed Capt.
 John Smith.
-Smith, who arrived with other Jamestown settlers, explored the Chesapeake Bay and lower Potomac, saw such an abundance of fish that, unequipped with anything else, he and his men tried netting them with frying pans.
+Smith, who arrived with other Jamestown settlers, explored the Chesapeake Bay and lower Potomac.
+He saw such an abundance of fish that, unequipped with anything else, he and his men tried netting them with frying pans.
 (It didn’t work.)

 “When John Smith came to the area, he mapped two pretty major Native American villages on the Potomac,” said Jean Marie Cascardi, a professional archaeologist and member of the Friends of Fairfax County Archaeology and Cultural Resources.
 “So we know in this area there was a lot of Virginia Indian activity at that time.”